dotnet/docs-maui/docs/fundamentals/app-startup.md

 [!INCLUDE [docs under construction](~/includes/preview-note.md)]

-Each platform entry point calls a `CreateMauiApp` method on the static `MauiProgram` class (formerly `Startup`) which creates and returns a `MauiApp`, the entry point for your app.
+Each platform entry point calls a `CreateMauiApp` method on the static `MauiProgram` class that creates and returns a `MauiApp`, the entry point for your app.

 The `MauiProgram` class must at a minimum provide an app to run: